 Your TTN Chicago Chapter Continues to be here for you!

 TTN Chicago will continue to offer innovative and relevant programs through Zoom that reach not only our members, but other chapters across the country.
-And many of our Special Interest Groups are opening to all members.
+And many of our Special Interest Groups will continue to be open to all TTN members.

-We look forward to seeing you soon, no matter if it’s via Zoom or at an outdoor café.
+We look forward to seeing you soon, no matter if it’s via Zoom or at a lunch or on the golf course.
 We will continue to make sure that we prevent ourselves from feeling alone and confined.
 We will continue to thrive until we are truly back to normal!

 Cultivate Peace and Joy Holiday Party!

 Mahjong Special Interest Group

 Explore Chicago! - China Town & Water Taxi Outing